 Then the highest long root is $\alpha_0 = 2 \alpha_1 + 3\alpha_2 + 4\alpha_3 + 2\alpha_4$.
 The only simple root one can add to $-\alpha_0$ and still get a root is $\alpha_1$.
 Therefore, the extended Dynkin diagram is:

-The maximal subalgebras of maximal rank correspond to deleting a node of this extended diagram corresponding to a simple root with prime coefficient in the expression of $\alpha_0$.
-So in our case that is $\alpha_1, \alpha_2$ and $\alpha_4$.
-Removing $\alpha_1$ leaves a Dynkin diagram of type $A_1 C_3$, removing $\alpha_2$ leaves one of type $A_2A_2$ and removing $\alpha_4$ leaves one of type $B_4$.
+The maximal subalgebras of maximal rank correspond to deleting a node of this extended diagram corresponding to a simple root with prime coefficient in the expression of $\alpha_0$: in our case, this is $\alpha_1, \alpha_2$ and $\alpha_4$.
+Removing $\alpha_1$ gives a Dynkin diagram of type $A_1 C_3$, removing $\alpha_2$ gives type $A_2A_2$ and removing $\alpha_4$ gives type $B_4$.

 \end{example}